Curlew Bird Totem Animal Spiritual Meaning

 Are Curlews Bad Luck?

 The short answer is no. There is a lot of myth surrounding the curlew due to its terrifying screaming.
-Curlews are in fact highly tuned to their surroundings and possess remarkable intuition.
+Curlews are, in fact, highly tuned to their surroundings and possess remarkable intuition.
 Making them intelligently lucky.

-It’s late at night, and all of a sudden you begin to hear a bloodcurdling wail that drives goosebumps up the back of your neck.
+It’s late at night and all of a sudden you begin to hear a bloodcurdling wail that drives goosebumps up the back of your neck.
 Nicknamed the screaming woman for a good reason.
-The squeal is loud and horrifying sounding like a ghostly banshee.
-Giving us an explanation of why the curlew means death and suicide in some aboriginal cultures.

-In fact, the curlew will scream during the day, at night anytime.
-Their eerie call is often heard just before a storm and in their mating season.
-The spiritual meaning of the curlew wail is one of sound vibration.
-The curlew’s high-frequency whistles activate the third eye chakra.
-Igniting our psychic senses.
-Hear the sound of the curlew.
-Copyright-Psychic Medium Ian Scott
+In fact, the curlew will scream during the day, at night, anytime.
+Their eerie call is often heard just before a storm and during their mating season.
+The spiritual meaning of the curlew bird’s wail is one of sound vibration.